humphrej/bazel-recipes/README.md

 integration build.

 Taking on the ideas from the [Continuous Delivery book](https://continuousdelivery.com/), a “commit stage” pipeline runs before multiple “acceptance test” pipelines.
-In the commit stage, all _all_ artifacts are built (to containers where possible) - this includes services, and all acceptance tests.
-All acceptance tests should be baked into containers with all their required dependencies so that running them in the "acceptance test” pipeline is pure scheduling.
+In the commit stage, _all_ artifacts are built - this includes services, and all acceptance tests.
+The acceptance tests should be baked into containers with all their required dependencies so that running them in the "acceptance test” pipeline is pure scheduling.

 Bazel is a great fit for the commit stage pipeline in a cloud-native deployment:
 * it builds containers natively (“rules_docker”)